"Exotic" Smoking Practices (Hookah, Bidis and Clove Cigarettes)

 Quitting is beneficial, no matter how long a person has smoked tobacco.
 Quitting smoking has major health benefits that start right away.
 This is true even for people who already have a smoking-related disease or cancer.
 The argument that it is too late to quit smoking because the damage is already done is not true.
 It is never too late to quit smoking!

 Stopping or cutting back on smoking cigarettes, or any other type of tobacco, causes symptoms of nicotine withdrawal, which can affect a person both physically and mentally.
 Physically, the body is reacting to the absence of nicotine.
 Mentally and emotionally, one is faced with giving up an addiction, which calls for big changes in behavior and routine.
-Both the physical and mental factors must be dealt with to quit and stay quit.
+Both the physical and mental factors must be dealt with to quit and stay smokefree.

 Those who have used tobacco regularly for a few weeks or longer, and suddenly stop or greatly reduce the amount used, may have withdrawal symptoms.
 Symptoms usually start within a few hours of the last cigarette, dip or chew and get worse about 2 to 3 days later when most of the nicotine and its by-products are out of the body.
 Quitters may experience: dizziness (which may last 1 or 2 days after quitting), depression, feelings of frustration, impatience, anger, anxiety, irritability, trouble sleeping (including trouble falling asleep, staying asleep and having bad dreams or nightmares), trouble concentrating, restlessness, headaches, tiredness and increased appetite.